TaffarelJr/.template-NuGet/_Checklist.md

 ## 1. Create the new template repo

-- DO NOT use a template in GitHub when creating the new repo;
+- DO NOT use a template in GitHub when creating the repo;
-  we'll use Git-merge to get the necessary files instead.
+  we'll use Git-merge to get the files instead.
-- The new repo name should use the format: `.template-<type>`
-  - For example: `.template-NuGet`
 - Leave the description blank.
-- Don't add any files to the new repo, leave it empty.
+- Don't add any files to the repo, leave it empty.

 ## 2. Configure manual repo settings